Derby Assembly Rooms: The 1977 Assembly Rooms

 The 1977 building was designed by Hugh Casson and Neville Conder in the brutalist style.

 The venue has seen performances by Elton John, Iron Maiden, Judas Priest, Take That, the Manic Street Preachers, Tony Bennett and Frankie Laine.
 It is also notable as the original home of Bloodstock Festival which began there as a one-day indoor event.

 The building has been closed since a 2014 fire in the plant room of an adjacent multi-storey car park damaged the Assembly Rooms' ventilation system.
 Historic England issued a Certificate of Immunity from Listing in April 2023, guaranteeing that the building would not be statutorily listed within the next five years.

 In October 2023, a council-led investigation was announced into why the complex had lain unused for 10 years.
 A council leader commented that £20 million levelling up funding awarded from April 2023 was insufficient to cover demolition and replacement with a new theatre.

+The Twentieth Century Society added the building to its Risk List of architecture at risk of being lost in 2021.